 Read through the behavioral-style study guide the school provided beforehand, also Googled behavioral-style interview questions, and read about the school online.

-Applicants were highly impressed by the friendliness of interviewers, faculty, and students, as well as the welcoming atmosphere of the campus.
-They also appreciated the informative information sessions, the new curriculum and technology, and the emphasis on student support and involvement.
+Applicants were most impressed by the friendliness and helpfulness of the interviewers, faculty, and students, as well as the informative information session and the new curriculum.
+Suggestions for improvement included enhancing the facilities and campus amenities and providing more detailed insights into the program's unique features.

 Even though the interviewers are not supposed to respond to your answers, they were still very friendly and still made it seem like they liked hearing your answers.